Nursing Home Abuse and Neglect

 Schedule a free consultation with our experienced Huntsville nursing home abuse attorneys today

 After a serious injury because of nursing home abuse or negligence, the trusted Huntsville personal injury lawyers at Martin & Helms are here to represent you.
-You are invited to call us at 256-203-0332 or complete our contact form to schedule a free consultation to discuss your case.
-We also serve injured clients in Decatur, Athens and Madison, and throughout the state.
+You are invited to call us at 256-539-1990 or complete our contact form to schedule a free consultation to discuss your case.
+We also serve injured clients in Decatur, Athens and Madison, and throughout Alabama.